+• High temperature,

-- High temperature, - High velocity (exhaustion and inability to maintain position), - Stranding (including predation risk associated with extremely shallow habitat), - Poor condition (starvation and disease when weight is low), - Predation by terrestrial animals, and - Predation by fish.
+- High velocity (exhaustion and inability to maintain position), - Stranding (including predation risk associated with extremely shallow habitat), - Poor condition (starvation and disease when weight is low), - Predation by terrestrial animals, - Predation by fish and, - In inSTREAM-SD, angling.

 The primary reason that inSTREAM represents these different mortality sources separately is that the probability of surviving each varies differently with fish state and habitat conditions.
 For example, the risk of predation by terrestrial animals is greatest for large fish in shallow, low-velocity cells; the risk of predation by fish is greatest for small fish in deep cells.
 The primary adaptive behavior represented in inSTREAM-habitat selection-depends on survival probabilities.
 For habitat selection to be modeled realistically, inSTREAM must represent how different mortality sources vary differently over time, among fish, and over space.
-High temperature is included as a mortality source not as much because it affects habitat selection as because it is a way that river management can directly affect trout.
+And, for inSTREAM-SD to represent activity selection it is essential to represent how survival varies between day and night and between feeding and hiding.

 Survival probabilities are used for two purposes.
-First, survival probabilities are used during habitat selection (Section 6.2) as a major input fish use in deciding which habitat cell to occupy.
+First, survival probabilities are used during habitat and activity selection (Section 5.2) as a major input fish use in deciding which habitat cell to occupy.
 The second use, addressed here, is to model mortality: when and why each fish actually dies.
-The same methods are used to determine survival probabilities in modeling both habitat selection and mortality.
+The same methods are used to determine survival probabilities for mortality are used in modeling habitat and activity selection.